-Defines all of the operating parameters of an outdoor condensing unit, to which one or more indoor units attach.
+Defines an outdoor condensing unit to which one or more indoor units are attached.
 A U-name must be specified for each condensing unit.
 This U-name will be referenced by indoor units that are served by this outdoor unit, and will also be used in the heading of the condensing unit report to identify the chiller.

-Currently, the condensing-unit is configured in a variable-refrigerant flow (VRF) configuration.
+The condensing-unit is the outdoor unit for a variable-refrigerant flow (VRF) direct expansion cooling and heating configuration.
 For these units, manufacturers typically rate the performance of the equipment as a composite of the indoor and outdoor units.
 For example, for cooling, the performance is specified as a function of the weighted entering-wetbulb of the indoor units, and the outdoor drybulb.
 For heating, performance is specified as a function of the weighted entering-drybulb temperature of the indoor units, and the outdoor wetbulb.
-This program does not follow this convention exactly, as it simulates indoor and outdoor units separately, and recognizes that various indoor units may be operating at significantly different entering air temperatures.
-For this reason, indoor units are defined relative to the air entering coil temperature, and either the refrigerant suction (for cooling) or condensing (for heating) temperature.
-The outdoor unit is specified relative to the refrigerant suction or condensing temperature, and the outdoor drybulb or wetbulb.
+DOE-2.3 does not use this assumption during the hourly simulation, as it simulates indoor and outdoor units separately, and recognizes that various indoor units may be operating at significantly different entering air temperatures.
+For this reason, indoor unit capacities are specified relative to the coil entering air temperature, and either the refrigerant suction (for cooling) or condensing (for heating) temperature.
+The outdoor unit capacity is specified relative to the refrigerant suction or condensing temperature, and the outdoor drybulb or wetbulb.